COURSES

 Part-Time Options

-To accommodate those unable to attend the main course, we also offer the course part-time.
+To accommodate those unable to attend the main course, we also offer a part-time option.

-Even though all the subjects are taught, less material is covered due to the shorter hours.
+In the part-time class, all subjects are covered, but the classes are less intense and less material is covered due to the reduced hours.

 The options for the part-time are as follows: